Bomi Lake © Sahmeditor

-*Liberia is one of three countries at the heart of the Ebola outbreak currently causing serious alarm in West Africa.
-Travellers are advised to familiarise themselves with the disease and current health and travel advice for the country before travelling to Liberia.
-Some travel restrictions may be in place due to the Ebola outbreak.
+*Liberia was one of three countries at the heart of the Ebola outbreak over the past year causing serious alarm in West Africa.
+While the WHO has declared the end of the most recent outbreak of Ebola virus in Liberia, Travellers are advised to familiarise themselves with the disease and current health and travel advice for the country.

 One of the poorest nations in Africa, and only recently emerging from a bloody civil war in which 300,000 of its people died, Liberia is a land boasting 350 miles (563km) of tropical beaches, with swathes of pristine wilderness and verdant rainforests.
 It may be on the mend under the highly regarded President Ellen Johnson Sirleaf, re-elected in peaceful elections in 2011, but sadly travel to Liberia is not generally recommended due to the political situation and lack of infrastructure.
 Travel experts like the UK Foreign Office currently advise against all travel to certain areas of the country.